Integralist/integralist.co.uk/content/posts/profiling-python.md

 print(result)
 ```

+> [!NOTE]
-> Note: you can tweak the number param to determine how many repetitions it’ll run.
+> you can tweak the number param to determine how many repetitions it’ll run.

 Along with the `timeit` method, there is a `repeat` method that returns a set of averages across the number of repeated code executions.